-We were, fair queen, Two lads that thought there was no more behind But such a day to-morrow as to-day, And to be boy eternal.
+We were, fair queen, Two lads that thought there was no more behind But such a day tomorrow as today, And to be boy eternal.

-Was not my lord the verier wag o' the two?
+Was not my lord The verier wag o' th' two?

-We were as twinn'd lambs that did frisk i' the sun And bleat the one at th' other.
+We were as twinn'd lambs that did frisk i' th' sun And bleat the one at th' other.
 What we chang'd Was innocence for innocence; we knew not The doctrine of ill-doing, nor dream'd That any did.
-Had we pursu'd that life, And our weak spirits ne'er been higher rear'd With stronger blood, we should have answer'd heaven Boldly 'Not guilty,' the imposition clear'd Hereditary ours.
+Had we pursu'd that life, And our weak spirits ne'er been higher rear'd With stronger blood, we should have answer'd heaven Boldly "Not guilty," the imposition clear'd Hereditary ours.

-By this we gather

-You have tripp'd since.
+By this we gather You have tripp'd since.

-O my most sacred lady,

-Temptations have since then been born to 's! for

-In those unfledg'd days was my wife a girl;

-Your precious self had then not cross'd the eyes

-Of my young play-fellow.
+O my most sacred lady, Temptations have since then been born to 's! for In those unfledg'd days was my wife a girl; Your precious self had then not cross'd the eyes Of my young play-fellow.